 Besides changing what you sleep on, you should also change how you view sleep to fight high blood pressure more effectively.
 This will include how you approach your nights and what to do once you’re in bed.

 Before you get into bed, there is a lot that can be done to make your nights more successful.
-Eating a lighter dinner earlier in the day will allow your body to digest the food and avoid an unnecessary boost of energy right before you about to close your eyes.
+Eating a lighter dinner earlier in the day will allow your body to digest the food and avoid uncomfortable heartburn.

-Allow yourself 30 minutes before bed to stop looking at your devices.
+In the hour leading up to bed, take some time away from your devices to wind down.
 Blue light emitted from these screens triggers your brains to stay awake because this light mimics sunlight.
-Relaxing with a book, a warm shower, or other nighttime ritual will let your brain know that it is time for bed.
+Relaxing with a book, a warm shower, or another nighttime ritual will let your brain know that it is time for bed.

 Once you’re in bed, you should focus on sleeping to help strengthen the association in your mind between your bed and getting tired.
-Doing this every night can help make it easier to fall asleep instead of binge watching TV or scrolling through social media.
+Doing this every night can help make it easier to fall asleep quickly instead of binge-watching TV or scrolling through social media.